header_EN

 Ovulation

-Disruption of the mature follicle through the influence of Gonadotropin LH or similar hormonal influence (cf. ß-HCG above) and release of the egg cell.
-The coating cells will become corpora lutea.
+Ovulation.
+Bursting of the mature follicle due to the influence of the gonadotropin LH or similar hormone action (cf. ß-HCG below) and release of the egg.
+The sheath cells become the corpus luteum.

 Ovum

 Egg cell.
-Consists of the cellular covering = Zona pellucida and egg cell and first polar body.
+Consists of outer shell = zona pellucida and ovum and 1st polar body.

 P